 “I’m okay,” the woman said.
 “All this walking will get this baby here sooner.”

 She laid a hand on her swollen belly and leaned her head back to stretch her neck.
 Her hand moved to her aching lower back.
-She sighed.

 “Here ya go,” the proprietor said, as he offered her the rocking chair.
 “Try this one out and see how you like it.”